 • Total storage - 200 GB

-When these 15 users execute the automations concurrently for three different settings of the Bot execution recording feature, there will be an impact on the available hardware resources.
+When these 15 users executed the automations concurrently that lasted for 36 minutes across three different settings of the Bot execution recording feature, there was an impact on the available hardware resources.

-• Only failed executions: Enabling this feature increases the resource usage moderately.
-The execution duration might extend ( up to 16.7%), and there is a significant increase in CPU and RAM usage.
-Storage space utilization will also increase to process the recording.
+• Only failed executions: Enabling this feature increased the resource usage moderately.
+The execution duration extended by 16%, and there was a notable increase in CPU usage by up to 21% and RAM usage by up to 22%.
+Additionally, available storage space decreased by up to 16%.

-• All bot executions: Enabling this feature results in a significant increase in resource usage.
-The execution duration is extended, CPU usage increases significantly, along with the RAM usage.
-The available storage space is considerably reduced (by 48.1%).
+• All bot executions: Enabling this feature resulted in a significant increase in resource usage.
+The execution duration was extended by up to 38% and CPU usage increased by up to 60%, while RAM usage increased by 22%.
+The available storage space was considerably reduced by up to 48%.

 • A total of 100 MB of storage space is available for automation recordings.